Description

-The students start by writing down their definitions of art.
+During this art appreciation class, the students start by writing down their definitions of art.
 We then look at a PowerPoint of 16 art examples, with a variety of types and styles of art, to see if they fit into the definition they created.

-After a class discussion on the students’ definitions, we look at four theories of art: mimetic, expression, formalist, and institutional.
+After a class discussion on the students' definitions, we look at four theories of art: mimetic, expression, formalist, and institutional.
 The students complete the activity by determining whether or not they are satisfied with the definition they originally came up with, or if they want to revise it.
+This activity will create student success across your whole group of students as they develop an appreciation of art.

-Included in this zip file:
+Included in this zip file for an art appreciation class:

 - PowerPoint presentation, 57 slides, 4 art theories, and 16 art examples